duck2913/seat-booking/README.md

 # movie-booking-app

-## just tryin to practice DOM manipulation and Local Storage
+## just trying to practice DOM manipulation and Local Storage